philip-papasavvas/src/README.md

-# Read-me
+# Introduction

-This is a selection of my library of small tools for development, most of them are currently unfinshed pieces of work but I have some aims for projects to complete throughout 2019.
+*This is a selection of my library of small tools for development, most of them are currently **unfinshed** pieces of work but I have some aims for projects to complete throughout 2019.*

 ## Projects
 1. Mutual fund/ETF key performance statistics (by year) - analyse a dataframe consistsing